Developmental Malformations

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

-There are several types of revascularization surgery that can restore blood flow to the brain by opening narrowed blood vessels or by bypassing blocked arteries.
-Children usually respond better to revascularization surgery than adults, but the majority of individuals have no further strokes or related problems after surgery.
+Medications may be prescribed to reduce the risk of stroke.
+Several types of surgery can restore blood flow (revascularization) to the brain by opening narrowed blood vessels or by bypassing blocked arteries.
+Some individuals have no further strokes or related problems after surgery.

-Without surgery, the majority of individuals with Moyamoya disease will experience mental decline and multiple strokes because of the progressive narrowing of arteries.
-Without treatment, Moyamoya disease can be fatal as the result of intracerebral hemorrhage.
+Without surgery, the majority of individuals with moyamoya disease will experience mental decline and multiple strokes because of the progressive narrowing of arteries.
+Without treatment, moyamoya disease can be fatal as the result of intracerebral hemorrhage (bleeding within the brain).

 National Rehabilitation Information Center (NARIC)